carljoe156/SBA-Module-308A-JS/README.md

 Creativity and e ort always work in your favor, so feel free to go beyond the scope of the listed requirements if you have the time.</p>

+## WeatherStar

+**WeatherStar** is your go-to weather companion!
+Check the weather in any city, anytime, with just a few clicks.

+## Features

+- **City Search**: Enter a city name to get up-to-date weather information.
+- **Real-Time Weather Data**: Displays the current temperature, humidity, wind speed, and atmospheric pressure.
+- **Unit Conversion**: Toggle between Celsius and Fahrenheit for your temperature readings.
+- **Weather Descriptions**: Get detailed weather conditions, like whether it's sunny, rainy, or cloudy, complete with a weather icon.
+- **Elegant and Interactive UI**: A user-friendly, visually appealing design that makes checking the weather a breeze.

+Whether you're planning a sunny day out or preparing for a storm, **WeatherStar** keeps you informed with live updates and easy-to-understand data.

+## How It Works

+1. Enter a city in the search bar.
+2. Hit **Check!** to retrieve the current weather information.
+3. Choose your preferred temperature unit (Celsius or Fahrenheit).
+4. Enjoy a beautifully updated UI with all the relevant details to help you plan your day.

+Stay ahead of the weather with **WeatherStar**! 🌤️🌧️🌞

 ## Requirements

 | Requirement                                                                                                                                                                                        | Weight |